 Bryan Hoss knows that no charges are the best result for clients and actively defends clients in the investigative stage of a case before charges are even filed.
 Avoiding charges altogether is always the preferred outcome for any criminal investigation.

-For those who find themselves charged with a crime, Bryan Hoss has the experience and training to represent his clients successfully through a jury trial.
-For nearly twenty years Bryan has helped many clients in sensitive high-profile cases in federal and state court from investigation to trial.
+For those who find themselves charged with a crime, Bryan Hoss has the experience, training, and knowledge to represent his clients from the investigation thru a jury trial.
+For over twenty years, Bryan has helped many clients in sensitive high-profile cases in both state and federal court.

 - National Association of Criminal Defense Attorneys member